hadley/reshape/README.md

  * supports a new cast syntax which allows you to reshape based on functions of variables (based on the same underlying syntax as plyr)

-Initial benchmarking has shown `melt` to be up to 10x faster, and `cast` to be up to 100x faster.
+Initial benchmarking has shown `melt` to be up to 10x faster, pure reshaping `cast` up to 100x faster, and aggregating `cast()` up to 10x faster.